FloareDor/Co-Write-Be/README.md

 # Co-Write

-Have you ever lost grade due to the professor marking your assignment as "used AI" falsely?
+Have you ever lost grade due to your professor marking your assignment as "used AI" falsely?

 [Are you tired of the high error rate AI detection software, making it an annoyance to grade your students?](https://mitsloanedtech.mit.edu/ai/teach/ai-detectors-dont-work/)